Overview

 Interest rate risk, which is the chance that prices of fixed income securities decline because of

-of the securities in the account go up, but will result in increased losses if the value of the
+the securities in the account goes up, but will result in increased losses if the value of the

 securities in the account goes down.
 The custodian, acting as the Client’s creditor, will have